ramuit44/galactusCrockeryShoppingCart/README.md

       $stateProvider
           .state('summary', {url: '/summary', templateUrl: 'app_components/shoppingCartSummary/summary.html', controller: 'summaryCtrl'}); }]);
    ```
-* The idea of a widget is to have a input configurable resuable component which changes its behaviour basing on input parameters.
-This is exactly what I tried as part of the exercise.
-I have created a component element called "current-weather" which changes its behaviour(display/functionality) basing on the three different input attributes provided to that element(units, showind,title).
-I have used angular with its mv* framework to develop this components as angular directives.Each directive has its own template and its own isolated scope/model and functionality within its link function.

-*  The "current-weather" directive is wrapped around by another directive called "weather-widget-editor-output".
-The functionality of the "weather-widget-editor-output" component:
-    * display the current location weather widget (functionality of current-weather) +  display the code snippet on how to include that widget in html.

 * The Widget Editor behaviour is driven using the controller object 'weatherWidgetEditorCtrl' and its scope object.
 The Widget Editor uses "weather-widget-editor-output" component to list out and display the widget created using the Widget Editor form.

 * Each Weather widget component using the input parameters makes call to below two asynch operations for displaying data